tgourley/AWS-Visual-Configuration-App/Documentation/Deployment.md

 # AWS Visual Configuration App Deployment Documentation

 ### What you need:
-- Windows machine
+- Windows machine with .NET CORE 3.1 or later
 - AWS Account and associated Access Keys
 - Operating services within your AWS account.

-To deploy, download the executable and launch the application.
+### Steps for downloading and launching:

+- The executable file can be found in this Bob link: https://ballstate.box.com/s/vdaj0oxi7jh6ft70nvrcddj2ov8fp7vb
+- Download the whole project folder to your computer
+- Extract the project files
+- Navigate to: AWS-Visual-Configuration-App/bin/release/netcoreapp3.1
+- Double click on AWS-Visual-Configuration-App.exe to launch the application
-Simply close the application window to stop the system.
+- To close the software, simply close the application window.

 ### Potential Issues: